 “We have gone from the Iron Age to the Industrial Age to the Information Age to the Age of Interruption.
 All we do now is interrupt each other or ourselves with instant messages, email, spam or cellphone rings.
 Who can think or write or innovate under such conditions?”
 Columnist Thomas Friedman writes.

 It may sound obvious, but this simple change can have a big impact, simply by setting your day up the night before.
-Prepare your lunch, plan your route to work and what you will wear.
+Prepare your lunch, plan your outfit and if you’re heading to work the next day plan your mode of transport.
+Alternatively, if you’re working from home as many of us currently are, ensure you check ahead on all of your meetings and calls the following day so you can plan your day and lunchbreaks accordingly.
 It will save you time and energy when you need it and give you a sense of control.
 Planning your day will make it easier to avoid being side-tracked by unimportant things.

 make a to-do list